NikoZW/NikoZW/README.md

 #### ✅ [Niko Tick](https://github.com/NikoZW/niko-tick)

-A simple, focused todo app — sign in once and manage your tasks.
+A simple, focused to-do app — sign in once and manage your tasks.
 Todos are stored in the cloud and stay in sync across devices.

 `React` `Vite` `TypeScript` `Tailwind CSS` `Supabase` `PostgreSQL` `Vercel`